ghl3/SpontaneousSymmetry/pages/stats/inference.markdown

 An estimator is a function of the data $x$ that approximates the value of $\mu$.
 Importantly, an estimator is a single number; it is a "point estimate" of the unknown parameter, and not some range.
 It does not have a level of confidence associated with it or any errors.
 One must simply believe it, or at least think it to be valuable, based on how it's constructed and the properties it obeys (or not believe it and ignore it).
 Again, the argument in favor of an estimator being valuable are ad-hoc and must be unique to the distribution and estimator in question.

+We will use the notation that an estimator for a parameter $\mu$ is written as $\hat{\mu}$.
+One should not confuse an estimator, which is a function of the data and is itself a random variable, with the underlying parameter, which is a fixed (but usually unknown) quantity describing the true model of a system.

 ### Estimator for mean of a gaussian distribution